Chocolate

 To conclude the lesson, work with the children as a group practicing saying and defining the vocabulary words.
 Let children take turns placing words on the word wall.This lesson can be extended with other activities like using pictures of various rain forest animals as visual aids to reinforce the learning concepts of the book.

-Eric Carle lesson plans, like this one based on Slowly, Slowly, Slowly Said the Sloth by Eric Carle, help students examine social issues like diversity and environmental responsibility.
+This lesson plan can help students examine social issues like diversity and environmental responsibility.
 Literacy skills are encouraged and supported with vocabulary exercises.
 Children learn the importance of taking life easy.

 Sources